Willmar 8: Legacy

+The story of the Willmar 8 is taught in schools in Minnesota.
 Rhoda R. Gilman, the author of The Story of Minnesota's Past observed that "across Minnesota and elsewhere, banks quietly began to make some changes."

 In 1981 Lee Grant directed a documentary on the Willmar 8 entitled The Willmar 8.
 A 1984 docudrama, A Matter of Sex, also directed by Lee Grant, was based on events related to the strike.
+In 2024, a new documentary by Pioneer PBS called "8 Women Together Alone" was released.